Simple-life-await/Jcho/readme.txt

-git is version control system
-git is free software.
+git is version control distributed system git is free software.